system76/tech-docs/src/models/nebula36-1/assembly.md

 ## Removing the GPU brace:

 The GPU brace provides a mounting point to help keep installed GPUs (or other PCI Express cards) in place while transporting the system.
-It can also be used to mount extra intake fans (not included).
+It can also be used to mount up to two extra intake fans (one, a `BQ SIW4-12025-MF-PWM`, is optional when purchasing the chassis; a second is not included.)

 ![GPU brace](./img/gpu-brace.webp)

-The fan splitter on the GPU brace is intended for fans mounted on the GPU brace, and should not be used for any of the fans included with nebula36.
+The fan splitter on the GPU brace is intended for fans mounted on the GPU brace, and should not be used for the CPU shroud fans or the bottom intake fan.

-**Tools required:** Cross-head (Phillips) screwdriver
+- **Tools required:** Cross-head (Phillips) screwdriver

 ### Steps to remove the GPU brace:

+1. Follow the steps above to [remove the top case](#removing-the-top-case).
-1. Unscrew the four screws holding the GPU brace in place (two on the front of the case, two on the back.)
+2. Unscrew the four screws holding the GPU brace in place (two on the front of the case, two on the back.)

 ![GPU brace screws](./img/gpu-brace-screws.webp)

-2. Pull the GPU brace out of the chassis.
+3. Pull the GPU brace out of the chassis.

 ## Removing the CPU shroud:

-The CPU shroud supports one or more of the CPU fans, and guides airflow from the side of the case through the CPU radiator to the back exhaust vent.
-The CPU shroud is custom-designed to work with the CPU cooler that's included with nebula36.
+The CPU shroud supports one or more of the CPU fans and guides airflow from the side of the case through the CPU radiator to the back exhaust vent.
+The CPU shroud is custom-designed to work with the Noctua `NH-U12S` CPU cooler that's included with nebula36.

 ![CPU shroud](./img/cpu-shroud.webp)

-**Tools required:** Cross-head (Phillips) screwdriver
+- **Tools required:** Cross-head (Phillips) screwdriver

 ### Steps to remove the CPU shroud:

+1. Follow the steps above to [remove the top case](#removing-the-top-case).
-1. Unscrew the two side screws holding the CPU shroud onto the top crossbar.
+2. Unscrew the two side screws holding the CPU shroud onto the top crossbar.

 ![CPU shroud top crossbar screws](./img/cpu-shroud-screws-crossbar.webp)

-2. Unscrew the four back screws holding the CPU shroud onto the chassis.
+3. Unscrew the four back screws holding the CPU shroud onto the chassis.
     - Hold onto the shroud while removing the final screw so it doesn't fall.

 ![CPU shroud back screws](./img/cpu-shroud-screws-back.webp)

-3. Pull the CPU shroud out of the chassis.
+4. Pull the CPU shroud out of the chassis.
-4. When replacing the CPU shroud, ensure all fan cables are plugged into one of the fan splitter boards in the top right of the chassis.
+5. When replacing the CPU shroud, ensure all fan cables are plugged into one of the fan splitter boards in the top right of the chassis.

 ## Unpacking the included accessories: